 Other SEO: I have post on best SEO tips and things to avoid with SEO.
 These are things to think about as you move forward with your website.
 There are plug-ins for Google Analytics that you can add to your WordPress blog to help you track how many visitors are coming to your website.
 This is information that you want so that you can improve upon it and get more visitors.

 …or your blog posts.
 By far, the best way to improve your rankings in search engines is to produce quality content.
 Thoughtful posts with relevant media (pictures or videos), that prove to visitors that you know what you are talking about.
-This puts the authority in “authority site”, which is what you want if you are going to monetize your website.

 As people visit your site and see that you have some knowledge and understanding of your niche, they will begin to trust you and whatever you are promoting.